Admissions, Tuition and Fees

-Forms are available at area high schools, from IVCC's Admissions Office or online at www.ivcc.edu/apply/.
+Forms are available at area high schools or from IVCC's Admissions Office.

 Arrange to have official high school or any college transcript sent to the Admissions Office.
 Transcripts are required.
 They play a very important role in the counseling process.
 If you have earned a G.E.D., test results must be submitted to the Admissions Office.
-Students in high school should submit American College Test (ACT) results.
+Students in high school should submit ACT & SAT results.

 Apply for financial aid to help make college more affordable.
 Students must complete the Free Application for Federal Student Aid (FAFSA), available in the Financial Aid Office, at high schools, or online at www.fafsa.gov.
+IVCC's FAFSA code is 001705.
 Be sure to visit our financial aid Web site at www.ivcc.edu/financialaid.
-The IVCC Foundation scholarship directory and application, due in February, may be accessed online at http://www.ivcc.edu/foundation.
+The IVCC Foundation scholarship directory and application, due in February, may be accessed online at https://www.ivcc.edu/foundation.

 The college accepts the responsibility of assisting students in the selection of courses and programs that will be in the student's best interest.
-Required tests in reading, writing, math and computer skills are offered at area high schools and at IVCC.
+Required tests in reading, writing, and math are offered at area high schools and at IVCC.
 First-time, full-time students and students planning to enroll in English or math must take placement exams.
-Contact the Assessment Center at (815) 224-0542.
+Visit https://www.ivcc.edu/assessmentcenter/ to schedule a testing appointment.
+Remember to bring your photo ID to your appointment.
 Students with special needs should contact Tina Hardy at (815) 224-0284 to schedule testing.

 All incoming First Time, Full Time high school students are required to meet with an IVCC counselor through the New Student Counseling & Registration program.